-Run a secretary of state business search in New Hampshire by business name here, including a search for similar sounding names.
+Run a New Hampshire business search by business name here, including a search for similar sounding names.
 You then need to register with New Hampshire QuickStart here to formally file your company or take advantage of other New Hampshire business services.

-To perform a secretary of state business search in the garden state, New Jerseyans can actually choose from a few different online portals.
-Go here to search currently registered businesses in New Jersey by name, perform a keyword search for similar businesses here, or jump straight to the name availability search to see if your desired business name is open for use.
+To perform a New Jersey business entity search, Garden Staters can actually choose from a few different online portals.
+Go here to search currently registered businesses in New Jersey by name, perform a keyword search for similar businesses here, or jump straight to the name availability search to see if your desired business name is available for use.

-To run a North Dakota secretary of state business search, go to the business records search portal here.
+To run a North Dakota business entity search, go to the business records search portal here.
 Along with currently registered businesses, you can also search contractor licenses by owner from this page.

-Did you know that both Tulsa and Oklahoma City were recently ranked among the top 10 best cities in the country for young entrepreneurs?
-It’s no wonder that this state has the third-highest rate of entrepreneurship in the nation.
-Aspiring business owners in the Sooner State can perform a secretary of state business search here and then visit the Oklahoma Department of Business Services’ entity filing page to register a domestic or foreign trade name, submit articles of organization, and more.
+Did you know that the Sooner State has the third-highest rate of entrepreneurship in the nation?
+Aspiring business owners in Oklahoma can perform a secretary of state business search here and then visit the Oklahoma Department of Business Services’ entity filing page to register a domestic or foreign trade name, submit articles of organization, and more.

 A healthy economy and growing “buy local” movement make it a great time to be an Oregonian entrepreneur.
 Ready to get your business started?
-First, use the Oregon secretary of state business search portal to browse business names by availability, exact match, partial search, or even sound-alike keywords, and then use the online Oregon business registry to make your company official!
+First, complete your Oregon business registry search.
+Use the Oregon secretary of state business search portal to browse business names by availability, exact match, partial search, or even sound-alike keywords, and then use the online Oregon business registry to make your company official!

 The Rhode Island Department of State’s online business portal includes one of the most comprehensive state guides we’ve seen for starting a business, including special services for minority and woman-owned businesses.
 Want to find an available name for your business or simply check out the competition?
 Rhode Islanders can use the secretary of state’s business entity search portal to browse through registered businesses by company, owner, or officer name, address, or even by business purpose.

-To file a new business in the Palmetto state, simply enter your desired business name into the South Carolina secretary of state’s business name search portal.
+To perform a South Carolina business entity search, simply enter your desired business name into the South Carolina secretary of state’s business name search portal.
 If your business name is available, a green bar will come up that states, “This name is available,” and you can click the blue “Add New Entity” icon to immediately begin the registration process.
-You can also use this business search portal to browse existing South Carolina business entities by full or partial name.
+You can also use this business search portal to browse existing Palmetto State business entities by full or partial name.

 Go to the South Dakota business information search portal to search for both active and inactive registered businesses by name or secretary of state ID number.
 From the online business services page, you can register articles of organization for most business structures online—though certain structures still require a mailed physical application.

-Because small businesses make up the majority of Tennessee’s economy, the secretary of state office offers a wide array of resources for new and aspiring volunteer business owners.
+Because small businesses make up the majority of Tennessee’s economy, the secretary of state office offers much more than a Tennessee business name search.
 Check out the Tennessee Smart Start Guide for information about launching your business and entrepreneurial resources in Tennessee, use the secretary of state business search to view currently registered business names, then follow the instructions in the business services online portal to form or register a new business in Tennessee.

 Home to one of America’s lesser known tech industry hubs, Utah is a great place to start a business.
-In fact, Utah has the highest rate of entrepreneurship per capita in the nation!
-Start your journey as a business owner in Utah by performing a business name search here, then visit the Utah Division of Corporations & Commercial Code’s OneStop online business registration portal.
+Start your journey as a business owner in Utah by performing a Utah secretary of state business search here, then visit the Utah Division of Corporations & Commercial Code’s OneStop online business registration portal.

-Performing a secretary of state business search is pretty simple in the green mountain state, using the quick and easy Vermont business search portal.
-Once you’ve chosen an available name for your business, check out the Vermont business start-up guide for help walking through the full registration process.
+Performing a Vermont business entity search is pretty simple, using the quick and easy Vermont business search portal.
+Once you’ve chosen an available name for your business, check out the Vermont business start-up guide for help with the full registration process.

-To run a secretary of state business search in the evergreen state, go to the corporations search portal here.
-Along with names of registered businesses, you can obtain additional information, such as names of officers and directors.
+To run a Washington state secretary of state business search, go to the corporations search portal here.
+Along with names of registered businesses in the Evergreen State, you can obtain additional information, such as names of officers and directors.

-Use this portal to run a secretary of state business search in the Mountain State.
-You can also use this site to obtain a certificate of existence for your current business.
+To run a West Virginia secretary of state business search, use this portal to search business entities in the Mountain State.
+You can also use this site to obtain a certificate of existence for current business.

 The Wisconsin department of financial institutions’ corporate records search can help you access entity names, dates of registration, and registered agent information for businesses currently registered in the Badger State.

-It may come as a surprise that the last state on our list was also recently ranked as the best state in the union to start a business!
-In addition to no corporate income tax and a favorable sales tax rate, Wyomingites have one of the highest startup rates in the country.
-To start your business in the cowboy state, perform a state Wyoming business entity search to find your perfect business name, and then visit the Wyoming business division’s online services center to register your articles of organization.
+In addition to no corporate income tax and a favorable sales tax rate, Wyoming has one of the highest startup rates in the country.
+To start your business in the Cowboy State, perform a state Wyoming business entity search to find your perfect business name, and then visit the Wyoming business division’s online services center to register your articles of organization.